coderefinery/git-collaborative/content/concepts.md

   whereas forking is a particular operation implemented on GitHub/GitLab.

+## Should we clone or fork?

+Should we all work on forks or should we all work inside one repository?

+- For most small or medium-sized research projects you probably want to **work by cloning a repository** that all research group has write access to (we will exercise this in the next section).

+- It's only when you want to contribute to a project that you don't have write access to that you need to use **forks** (we will practice this as well).

 ## Generating from templates

 A repository can be marked as **template** and new repositories can be